-- 59. APRA envisages that a regulated institution would develop appropriate processes to manage all stages of a data issue including detection, identification, containment, investigation, evidence gathering, resolution, return to businessas-usual and the adjustment of controls to reduce the risk of similar issues in the future.
-Common data issues include: - (a) processing errors impacting on the accuracy and completeness of balances and transactions; - (b) lack of timeliness in updating data intended to reflect recent market conditions or assessments; - (c) inadequate data availability, accuracy or consistency resulting in pricing and valuation errors; - (d) data leakage leading to a breach of confidentiality;
+- 60. APRA envisages that a regulated entity would develop appropriate processes to manage all stages of a data issue including detection, identification, containment, investigation, evidence gathering, resolution, return to business-as-usual and the adjustment of controls to reduce the risk of similar issues in the future.
+Common data issues include: - (a) processing errors impacting on the accuracy and completeness of balances and transactions; - (b) lack of timeliness in updating data intended to reflect recent market conditions or assessments; - (c) inadequate data availability, accuracy or consistency resulting in pricing and valuation errors; - (d) data leakage leading to a breach of confidentiality; - (e) failure to accurately execute instructions in a timely manner; - (f) failure to maintain data quality when migrating data to another system; and - (g) data that is not fit-for-use, resulting in poor business decisions.

-- (e) failure to accurately execute instructions in a timely manner; - (f) failure to maintain data quality when migrating data to another system; and - (g) data that is not fit-for-use, resulting in poor business decisions. - 60.
-Subject to the nature of the data, a regulated institution would: - (a) have clear accountability and communication strategies to limit the impact of data quality issues.
+- 61. Subject to the nature of the data, a regulated entity would: - (a) have clear accountability and communication strategies to limit the impact of data issues.
 This would typically include defined mechanisms and thresholds for escalation and reporting to the Board and senior management, and customer communication where appropriate.
-Issue management strategies would also typically assist in compliance with regulatory requirements; and - (b) conduct root cause analysis of the data issue, where the underlying cause of the issue is identified and analysed, with controls adjusted to reduce the likelihood of a future occurrence. - 61.
-In APRA's view, it could be beneficial for data users to provide feedback to data providers, both within the regulated institution as well as external parties, whenever data quality falls below the quality required.
+Issue management strategies would also typically assist in compliance with regulatory and legal requirements; and - (b) conduct root cause analysis of the data issue, where the underlying cause of the issue is identified and analysed, with controls adjusted to reduce the likelihood of a future occurrence.